mtumilowicz/rust-rocket-workshop/README.txt

           against a kind of denial-of-service attack called HashDoS, where attackers deliber‐ ately use hash collisions to trigger worst-case performance in a server.
 1. ownership and borrowing
+    * Rust’s borrow system can’t protect you from deadlock.
+      * The best protection is to keep critical sections small: get in, do your work, and get out.
     * Paring these principles down to the simplest possible examples: let mut x = 10;
       let r1 = &x;